naofumi/react_router_rails_spa/documents/introduction.md

 ### Run the development server

-Run the following command to start the development server.
-This comes with HMR (Hot Module Replacement).
+Run the following command to start the frontend development server with HMR (Hot Module Replacement).

 ```shell
 bin/rails react_router:dev